 development --> staging --> production

-So a development setup for initial testing followed by a staging setup that closely mimicks the production environment (see the next section).
+A development setup for initial testing followed by a staging setup that closely mimics the production environment (see the next section).

 It is important to ascertain what key functionality you are providing with the current production deployment.
 This could be many things, from DRM to TransDRM, EPG functionality, internally or on the playout side, specific configurations for certain devices.